opensearch-project/documentation-website/_tuning-your-cluster/index.md

 Alternatively, if you have 3 nodes in the 1st zone and 1 node each remaining zone , then OpenSearch will allocate:

 - 2 shard copies in the 1st zone
-- 1 shard copy in the remaining two zones
+- 1 shard copy in the remaining 2 zones.

 The final shard copy will remain unallocated due to the lack of nodes.